 - Initial Assessment Appointments– At an initial appointment we ask about your current personal, social, medical and financial circumstances.
 We may also ask about your background and family history, as well as the issues which are affecting you now.
 We require this information so that we can decide about our offer of counselling to you, to assign you to a counsellor, and to manage the service we provide to you.

-- Job opportunities– In order to apply for job opportunities advertised on our website and elsewhere, you may be required to provide your contact details and other personal information contained in your CV (such as employment history and qualifications).
-This information is only processed for the purpose of considering your job application and making any offer of employment.
+- Employment – In order to apply for job opportunities advertised on our website and elsewhere, and to become an employee of the charity, you will be required to provide your contact details and other personal information contained in your CV (such as employment history and qualifications), as well as contact details of referees.
+This information is only processed for the purpose of considering your job application, making any offer of employment, and administering your contract of employment.

 - Donors – The information you give us when making a donation may include your name, postal address, email address, phone number, amount donated, Gift Aid status, and messages.